numpy/numpy/doc/neps/nep-0055-string_dtype.rst

    }
    NpyString_release_allocator(descr);

+We will also expose variants of these functions that take two or three descriptors for situations where several different allocators need to be simultaneously acquired.
+These variants simultaneously handle the case where the input descriptors are the same object or different objects.
+In the first case, only one allocator needs to be acquired, but in the latter case multiple allocators need to be acquired.
+The user will only need to think about choosing the function to acquire or release allocators based on the number of descriptors they need to work with.

 Similarly, we will also expose ``NpyString_pack`` to create a new packed string in an existing array from the contents of a ``char *`` buffer: